 Please Note- All the above trims will be offered in both 6 Seater and 7 Seater configurations.

 Prices of the Tata Hexa start at Rs.
 11.99 lakh (ex-showroom).
 At this price point, the Hexa comes across as quite a value-for-money proposition.
 Bookings for the Hexa are already open and Tata claims the Hexa received around 250 bookings in just a couple of days.

 Here’s a look at the major rivals of the Hexa and their pricing –

 |Toyota Innova Crysta||Honda BR-V||Renault Lodgy Stepway|

 |Rs.
 13.73-20.93 lakh||Rs.
 8.88-13.04 lakh||Rs.
 9.44-11.27 lakh|

 The Hexa could cost slightly less than the XUV500.
 It will also cost less than the Innova Crysta.
-However, it will be slightly more expensive than the Safari Storme.
-As is the case with most Tata products, it will score high on value for money.
-The petrol powered versions of the BR-V will be cheaper.
+However, it is more expensive than the Safari Storme.
+As is the case with most Tata products, it scores high on value for money.

 Tata Hexa Mileage